Assistant Secretary of the Army (Civil Works)

-Functions overseen by the Assistant Secretary of the Army (Civil Works) include the Civil Works of the United States Army Corps of Engineers; control of the United States National Cemetery and the United States Soldiers' and Airmen's Home National Cemetery; and the foreign non-military works of the Army Corps of Engineers.
-The Assistant Secretary of the Army (Civil Works) is the civilian responsible for overseeing the work of the Chief of Engineers.
+Functions overseen by the assistant secretary of the army (civil works) include the civil works of the United States Army Corps of Engineers; control of the United States National Cemetery and the United States Soldiers' and Airmen's Home National Cemetery; and the foreign non-military works of the Army Corps of Engineers.
+The assistant secretary of the army (civil works) is the civilian responsible for overseeing the work of the chief of engineers.

-The position of Assistant Secretary of the Army (Civil Works) was created by Section 211 of the Flood Control Act of 1970 and reaffirmed in Section 501 of the Goldwater–Nichols Act of 1986.
+The position was created by Section 211 of the Flood Control Act of 1970 and reaffirmed in Section 501 of the Goldwater–Nichols Act of 1986.

-Assistant Secretaries of the Army (Civil Works), 1975–Present
+Assistant secretaries of the army (civil works), 1975–present

-Deputy Assistant Secretaries
+Deputy assistant secretaries

-Reporting to the Assistant Secretary of the Army (Civil Works) are:
+Reporting to the assistant secretary are: